Queen Naija: 2020–present: Missunderstood

 On July 24, 2020, Queen Naija released "Pack Lite", the first single for her debut album.
 A video for the song was released on July 31.
 Queen released the single "Lie to Me" featuring Lil Durk on October 2.
 On October 5, Queen released a visual for the song.
 The song samples DeBarge's "A Dream".
 On October 30, Queen Naija released her debut album, Missunderstood.
 The album is 18 tracks long and features artists such as Jacquees, Toosii, Mulatto, Pretty Vee, Russ, Lucky Daye, Kiana Ledé, and more.
 Three singles from the album were Certified Gold by the RIAA.
 The deluxe edition of the album titled Missunderstood...Still featuring J.I the Prince of N.Y and Ari Lennox was released on April 16, 2021.
 On October 28, 2021, Missunderstood was nominated at the 2021 American Music Awards.
 On October 17, 2021, on Queen's 26th birthday, she started the mini Butterfly Tour, her second tour, across 19 US cities, with special guest Tink.

+She released her 30 EP in October 2025, with features from Cash Cobain and Mariah the Scientist.

+In July 2026, Queen Naija enrolled as a student in the second installment of Kai Cenat's Streamer University creator bootcamp.
+Attending alongside her partner, Clarence White, the multi-day event marked her active expansion from music into the live-streaming space.
+While on campus, Queen Naija generated significant online traction following a highly discussed on-stream confrontation regarding Clarence's visit to the dorm room of fellow students DreamDoll and Jordyn Lucas.

+Personal life

+Bulls began dating Clarence White in 2018.
+The couple had a son in 2019.
+They became engaged in April 2026.